Jexordexan/vue-slicksort/docs/components.md

   If you'd like elements to only become sortable after being dragged a certain number of pixels.
 Cannot be used in conjunction with the `pressDelay` prop.

+- #### `cancelKey`

+  type: `string`

+  default: `"Escape"`

+  The key that will stop the current drag and return the element to its original position.
+Fires `@sort-cancel` when complete.
+This can be any [KeyboardEvent.key value](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).

 - #### `useDragHandle`

   type: `boolean`